Les voies d'accès au mont Royal (Camillien-Houde / Remembrance)

 To solve the problem of u-turns at the Camillien Houde lookout, install a median separating the two lanes in the area of the lookout only, to prevent a driver from crossing both lanes or turning around.
 Along with the dedicated bike path, cars and cyclists would not meet and the road would be safe for all users.

 Mr Fernandez, there are many other solutions than rushing to such drastic measures as closing the mountain to cars for one accident.
 Or do you hate vehicles of any type so much that you want to see them completely disappear from Montreal.
-One can only wonder.
+One can only wonder. - Helene DemersThe implementation of the Access to Mont-Royal pilot project brought about very few winners; those extreme athletes who have the stamina to bike, walk or run up the steep inclines that give access to the mountain and its parks.

 There are, regrettably, far more many losers: all other able and dis-abled individuals, young and old, who once used the mountain as an easily accessible green space and playground.
 Those who enjoy recreational biking, walking, strolling, picnicking, skating, tobogganing, birdwatching, people-watching, throwing a frisbee, honouring those buried in our historical cemeteries, playing, bbq-ing, suntanning, napping, just plain “escaping” or just seeing and sharing our beautiful city from the best vantage point, Mount Royal lookout, with pride.